Many pre-meds often ask questions like:

 Does that mean having a low GPA and/or MCAT score will automatically preclude you from getting into medical school?
 Absolutely not!

 If you fall into this category, your most important job is to convince the admissions committee that you are capable of mastering all the material necessary to become a doctor.
 Likewise, a high GPA and MCAT score tell admissions committees that you are most likely very well prepared to handle the coursework – but not necessarily that you will be a good doctor.

 2. Medical schools want students who know what they are getting themselves into.

-Becoming a doctor is a long and expensive process – over 85% of medical school graduates have an average of $162,000 in educational loans3.
+Becoming a doctor is a long and expensive process – over 85% of medical school graduates have an average of over $200,000 in educational loans.
 Once accepted, a medical student also represents a hefty investment of time and resources by the medical school.
 It is absolutely imperative that pre-med students know that medicine is the right career path before starting medical school!